- The Famous Mona Lisa

 There are three main types of tutorials available: face-to-face tutorials, online tutorials, and group tutorials.

 Face-to-face tutorials have just you and the tutor and are arguably the most cost-effective.

 Online tutorials are similar, but rather than the tutor being there in the room with you, they're teaching you via webcam using software such as Skype.

-All you have to do is find the right tutor and the right type of tutorials and you're ready to go!
+All you have to do is find the right tutor and you're ready to go!